NantelBiomechLab/DatasetManager.jl/docs/src/index.md

 Different sources are collated into a single trial when the subject identifier and all experiemental conditions match.
-Duplicate trials (in terms of identical experimental conditions and subject ID) are not currently supported.
+Duplicate trials (in terms of identical experimental conditions and subject ID with no other distinguishing elements) are not currently supported.

 Please open an [issue](https://github.com/NantelBiomechLab/DatasetManager.jl/issues/new) if you have a request for a feature that would be a good fit for this package, or if you have any issues using this package.

-[1]: `DatasetManager.stack` is not exported due to a naming conflict with the `stack` function in `DataFrames.jl`.
+[^1]: `DatasetManager.stack` is not exported due to a naming conflict with the `stack` function in `DataFrames.jl`.